Adiabatic regularization and preferred vacuum state for the $\lambda \phi^4$ field theory in cosmological spacetimes: Abstract

 \section{Abstract}

-We extend the method of adiabatic regularization by introducing an arbitrary parameter $\mu$ for an scalar field with quartic self-coupling in a Friedmann-Lemaître-Robertson-Walker (FLRW) spacetime at one-loop order.
+We extend the method of adiabatic regularization by introducing an arbitrary parameter $\mu$ for a scalar field with quartic self-coupling in a Friedmann-Lemaître-Robertson-Walker spacetime at one-loop order.
 The subtraction terms constructed from this extended version allow us to define a preferred vacuum state at a fixed time $\eta=\eta_0$ for this theory.
-We compute this vacuum state for two commonly used background fields in cosmology.
+We compute this vacuum state for two commonly used background fields in cosmology, specially in the context of preheating.
 We also give a possible prescription for an adequate value for $\mu$. {\it Keywords: Adiabatic renormalization, preferred vacuum state, interacting scalar field.}